Updated February 2019

 The rear tires are 16” air-filled tires.
 The 4-wheel suspension makes for an awesomely smooth ride.

 The 12” swivel front wheel easily lock into place for distance running.
 Yes, you have to kneel down at the wheel to lock it (unlike the Summit X3), but people don’t seem to be bothered by that.
 It also has a “fine-tune” feature that allows you to get it rolling DEAD STRAIGHT – which is SO essential for locked-wheel running.
-Bob Revolution and Ironman also have this feature.
+The Bob Revolution also has this feature.

 If you’re out and about when it’s dark, Thule added a reflective strip on the wheels of the Urban Glide 2 Double for increased safety and visibility at night.